lucaskenji/odinclone-app/server/README.md

 4. Set the environment variables necessary for this project to work.
 All of them are specified on the .env.example file.

-5. Run `npm start` to start the React server.
+5. Run `node app` to start the server.